On social media and in places of worship and yoga studios, a diet may be prescribed for spiritual growth, but it’s often orthorexia in disguise.

 - Mormonism: followers are advised to eat respectfully, use portion control, not waste, and avoid overindulgence.

-I’m not here to judge or criticize any religion or spiritual practice.
-But if you follow a religion or spiritual practice that restricts food, be aware of the risks for eating disorders.
+If you follow a religion or spiritual practice that restricts food, be aware of the risks for eating disorders.
 This is particularly true for orthorexia.

 The rise of social media has powered a dangerous era in which non-experts and people with questionable motives actively and religiously promote disordered eating behaviors as a path to enlightenment.
 Some dangerous trends include: